 Editing an Offer

-For new offers, click Create a new Offer and go through the three steps (Goal, Action, Layout) to launch the Offer Editor.
+- For new offers, click Create a new Offer and go through the New Offer flow to launch into the offer editor.

 - Placing an Offer in an Experience

 Publishing an Offer